 When American filmmaker Morgan Spurlock released his documentary Supersize Me, McDonald’s, unsurprisingly, panicked.
 While customers knew that McDonald’s wasn’t necessarily healthy, the negative press and shocking results of the documentary turned into a massive scandal for the brand.

-To minimize the hit, McDonald’s quickly went to the drawing board to try and change the way people were thinking about their food.
+To minimize the hit, McDonald’s quickly went to the drawing board to try to change the way people were thinking about their food.
 Since then, McDonald’s has re-designed their restaurants, ordering experience, and promotes sophisticated McCafe coffee and smoothies, Happy Meal apple slices, salads, snack wraps, Angus burgers, and shows no signs of slowing down – a brand overhaul well done.

 3. Your Business Is Growing Rapidly